FiresOfMordor/The-Fellowship-of-the-Code-2026/README.md

 ## Purpose of The Fellowship Companion (TFC)

-We are the team FiresOfMordor, a group of students working together on the journey from the Shire to Mordor.
-Along the way, we are building The Fellowship Companion, a digital tool to support planning, decisions, communication, and survival.
+We are the team **FiresOfMordor**, a group of students working together on the journey from the Shire to Mordor.
+Along the way, we are building **The Fellowship Companion**, a digital support system for planning, decision-making, shared understanding, and survival during the journey.
 The Fellowship Companion is an evolving system.
-It is not finished from the beginning, but grows as we learn more about design, structure, logic, and development throughout the course.
+It is not complete from the beginning, but grows across the course as we move from concept to design, logic, and integration.
+Our current Phase 1 focus is **The Shire Guide**, a conceptual component of The Fellowship Companion that supports environmental awareness, resting decisions, and foraging decisions in unfamiliar terrain.

 - **Who we are:** FiresOfMordor, a student team in the course
-- **What we build:** A companion system that helps manage the journey, resources, tasks, and decisions
+- **What we build:** An evolving companion system that helps manage journey-related decisions, risks, resources, and reflections
-- **Why we build it:** To understand how developers think, plan, design, and explain software systems
+- **Why we build it:** To understand how developers think, scope systems, justify decisions, and connect artifacts into one coherent product

 ## Rules of our Journey